redhat-cop/ocp4-helpernode/docs/iso-maker.md

 ---
 gateway: 192.168.7.1
 netmask: 255.255.255.0
-# VMWare default ens192
-# KVM default ens3
-# Libvirt default enp1s0
 interface: ens3
 dns:
   - 192.168.7.77
   - 192.168.7.1
 webserver_url: 192.168.7.77
 webserver_port: 8080

-# Drive to install RHCOS
-# Libvirt - can be vda
 install_drive: vda

-ocp_version: 4.4
+ocp_version: 4.5.2
-iso_checksum: dc1287165ff5b9d10e729c5541b616d466a9f0ed2e3380d59490503758a4cb24
+iso_checksum: 48e3cbbb632795f1cb4a5713d72c30b438a763468495db69c0a2ca7c7152856a
-iso_name: rhcos-{{ ocp_version }}.3-x86_64-installer.x86_64.iso
+iso_name: rhcos-{{ ocp_version }}-x86_64-installer.x86_64.iso
 rhcos_bios: bios.raw.gz
 ...
 ```

-Few things to note; I had to add the `.3` in the `iso_name` as well as the extra `x86_64`.
-This var (`iso_name`) is the name of the ISO at the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/).
+Few things to note:

+* `iso_name` is found on the [mirror site](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/)
-The `iso_checksum` is another thing you need to change that can also be found on the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/) in the `sha256sum.txt` file.
+* `iso_checksum` is another thing you need to change that can also be found on the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/) in the `sha256sum.txt` file.

-Take note that `rhcos_bios` is the name of your bios file on the helpernode.
+* `rhcos_bios` is the name of your bios file on the helpernode.

 You also need to edit the `inventory.yml` file based on your environment.